 Year 9 is the first year for each student where they get choice around some of the subjects they are completing, these are known as their electives.
-Year 9 students complete 8 core subjects and choose 2 elective subjects.
+Year 9 students complete 8 compulsory subjects and choose 2 elective subjects.
 The electives are combined 9/10 subjects; this allows greater scope of subject choice to meet student interests.
 When choosing their electives, students need to select six electives in order of their preference.
 The current timetable operates on a six-session day, with 50-minute sessions.

-Students study the following core subjects:
+Students study the following compulsory subjects:

 - Bible

 - Careers

 - English

 - Health

-- Humanities
+- History

 - Mathematics

-- DF
+- Physical Education

 - Science

+- Social Science